-IAFQ is a volunteer, non-profit support group for Queensland families involved in overseas adoptions.
+IAFQ is a volunteer, non-profit support group for Queensland families involved in local and overseas adoptions.

 Formed in 1978, we are affiliated with other State and National adoption support organisations.
 We are concerned with the welfare of children and committed to the principle that every child, regardless of colour, race or creed, has the right to a loving family as prescribed in the United Nations convention on the “Rights of the Child”.

-IAFQ is made up of families all involved in intercountry adoption.
+IAFQ is made up of families involved in local and intercountry adoption.
 While some of these families are just starting their journey, others have travelled the path for many years.